 Who Can Attend?

-Everyone in moderate physical condition can enjoy being at ASIW 2013.
+Everyone in moderate physical condition can enjoy being at ASIW.
 It’s for ages 6 through adult.

 When & Where?

-ASIW 2013 is a five day program held Monday through Friday from June 10 to June 14.
+ASIW is a five day program held Monday through Friday in June.
 Classes run from 9 am to 3 pm daily, RAIN OR SHINE at the Sun Foundation Center 25 miles north of Peoria.
 Sun Foundation Center is 9 miles South of Lacon & 2.5 miles East of IL Route 26.
 A sign on Route 26 marks the turn off.
 See here for a MAP.

 The Sun Foundation owns no land or facility.
 The Sun Foundation Center and Art & Science in the Woods are located on the property of Joan, Brett & Bob Ericksen – Blue Heron Farm, and neighboring farms.